Sri Guru Granth Sahib Ji

 A Raga is a complex structure of musical melody used in Sikh classical music.
 It has set rules of how to build a melody which can ignite a certain mood in the reciter as well as the listener.
 In the Guru Granth Sahib each Raga is a chapter or a section by itself.
-For the more inquisitives the list of 31 Ragas with a direct relationship to human moods is given below.
+The main list of 31 Ragas with a direct relationship to human moods is given below.

 1. Soohi – Joy and separation;